StanfordLegion/Legion-SNAP/README.md

   tasks to construct a monad for performing accurate timing of tasks in a deferred execution environment (similar to how monads in Haskell are needed to handle the laziness of the execution model).
-Users should see this as a template for handling other kinds of predicated computations that needed to be done in a deferred execution model.
+Users can leverage this as a template for handling other kinds of predicated computations that need to be done in a deferred execution model.

 * Included in this version of SNAP is a custom mapper that